 Behaviour

 Coyotes have amazing stamina and an ability to adapt to civilization, which ensures their survival in many environments.
-Mating occurs in January and February; gestation lasts approximately 63 days, with about six pups born per litter.
+Mating occurs in January and February; gestation lasts approximately 63 days, and up to six pups can be born per litter.
 During the mating season, coyotes are highly visible as they travel.

-Coyotes are opportunistic in the farmyard and will consume cats and small dogs.
+Coyotes are opportunistic in can consume a wide variety of prey.
 They prefer to hunt in pairs and groups for larger prey, including deer and domestic animals (calves, sheep, llamas, dogs, and cats).
-They will readily consume insects, reptiles, berries, grain, compost, and barnyard wastes.
+They will readily consume insects, reptiles, berries, grain, compost, fallen fruit from trees, birdseed and barnyard wastes.

 There are several reasons that lead to human and coyote interactions.
 Coyotes are curious and constantly in search of food.
 They view human activities such as garbage disposal or livestock productions as a food source.
 They are also territorial in defending den sites and will challenge free-ranging dogs.
+Den sites can lead to escorting behaviour when a coyote or its mate will make sure you are leaving its territory.
 Sometimes, a sick or injured coyote pup will seek out a warm building or easy access to food.

 Management